 CNL Lifestyle Properties is one of the many REITs which have seen losses leading to cuts in dividend payments and share prices.
 KBS Real Estate Investment Trust has seen a devaluation in share prices of more than 48%, currently estimated at $5.16 per share down from the $10 per share it initially sold at.
 Dividend Capital Total Realty Trust is another example of a nontraded REIT which has seen a large decrease in share values.
 It was originally traded at $10 per share, but in July it was revalued at $6.69 per share, a drop of 33%.

 What this has demonstrated is the appearance of a market which is not as safe as some investment advisors made it seem.
 The nontraded REIT market was described by many as a place where one could have a steady influx of money from their investment, while being relatively protected from the volatility of the market.
 This has not been the case, as most nontraded REITs have experienced difficulties in their portfolios.

 If you have invested in a nontraded REIT and have experienced losses as a result of it, you may be able to recover some of your losses.
-Please contact one of the attorneys at Sonn & Erez to discuss your legal options.
-Sonn & Erez is a nationally recognized securities firm representing individual and institutional investors who are victims of securities fraud, Ponzi schemes, and financial adviser negligence.
-For more information, contact Sonn & Erez at 1-844-689-5754.
+Please contact one of the attorneys at Sonn Law Group to discuss your legal options.
+Sonn Law Group is a nationally recognized securities firm representing individual and institutional investors who are victims of securities fraud, Ponzi schemes, and financial adviser negligence.
+For more information, contact Sonn Law Group at 1-877-751-5879.